UNINETTSigma2/documentation/code_development/building.md

 The Intel compiler suite is supported on all Sigma2 systems.
 On the systems Saga and Fram the processors are from Intel while the processors on Betzy are from AMD.
-As the Intel compiler is primarily compiler written fro the Intel processors there are some minor issues when using it to build core for the AMD processors.
+As the Intel compiler is primarily compiler written for the Intel processors there are some minor issues when using it to build core for the AMD processors.